rabuu/sheetstorm/src/assignment.typ

   score-box-cell-width: 4.5em,
   /// Whether to display the info box. -> bool
   info-box-enabled: false,
-  /// Whether to show the author's `id` values the info box. -> bool
+  /// Whether to show the authors `id` values the info box. -> bool
   info-box-show-ids: true,
-  /// Whether to show the author's `email` values the info box. -> bool
+  /// Whether to show the authors `email` values the info box. -> bool
   info-box-show-emails: true,
   /// The `inset` value of the info box. -> length
   info-box-inset: 0.7em,